 *** Don’t forget to arrange with your destination’s Wedding Coordinator or concierge to store your dress for you until you arrive***.

 Option 2: Taking it With You

 If shipping is not an option, forego one piece of your carry-on luggage and take your dress package on board with you.
 In this case, put the dress in a hanging garment bag, then inside the dress box.
 Don’t check it in with your luggage, since one of the most likely places your package will be damaged is in baggage handling.

-Most airlines will work with you if you call them in advance and may be able to hang it in a small “closet” during your flight.
+Most airlines will work with you if you call them in advance and you may be able to hang it in a small “closet” during your flight.
 Be sure to call the airline in advance to inquire about carrying it on board and hanging it instead of using the overhead storage, and ask again when you check in and board.
 If it turns out that you cannot hang it, then keep it in the box for overhead storage, but be careful placing it in overhead bin.
-It is best to wait until everyone has stored their items first to ensure that your dress box doesn’t get crushed.

 If, when you call the airline, you are told you must check your dress package (generally this only happens if you are on a plane that is too small to accommodate a closet or large enough overhead storage), then be prepared to check it – use a hard-sided suitcase to avoid any possibility of damage during baggage handling.
 Be sure the dress box fits snugly within the suitcase and stuff any spaces with white, acid-free paper.